simp/simp-doc/docs/changelogs/latest.rst

 EL8 SIMP Client Node Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This release provides basic support for an EL8 client, including all (appropriate) Puppet modules provided by the ``simp`` RPM, and a subset of the Puppet modules provided by the ``simp-extras`` RPM.
+This release provides support for EL8 clients.
+This includes all (appropriate) Puppet modules provided by the ``simp`` RPM, and a subset of the Puppet modules provided by the ``simp-extras`` RPM.

 * The remaining changes required for an EL8 SIMP server and ISO will be available in the next SIMP release.